This quote has me thinking again about forgiveness.

 Um, I was pretty sure god had not heard me correctly.
 So I offered again.

-"OK, if you insist.
+"OK, fine, if you insist.
 I forgive him.
 There, are you happy?"
 (There might have been just a teensy bit of sarcasm in my tone of voice.)

 Literally in that instant, there was a shift and a HUGE ah-ha.
 My unforgiveness hadn't hurt that other person one bit.
 He didn't care at all whether I forgave him or not.
 I had only been hurting ME, victimizing ME, limiting ME.